The Elephant Trust

 Overview

 Founded in 1975 by English surrealist painter Roland Penrose and American photographer Lee Miller, The Elephant Trust was created to develop and improve the knowledge, understanding and appreciation of the fine arts in the United Kingdom.
 Remarkably, the Trust was endowed by the sale of a single painting - Max Ernst's “The Elephant Celebes” - to the Tate Gallery, and for almost 50 years this one canvas has been funding artists to produce new work.
-In the year ending April 5, 2024, the Trust awarded 47 grants (12 to institutions totalling £36,000 and 35 to individuals totalling £78,462).
 The Trust's philosophy remains true to its founders' vision: “an original, inquisitive, open-minded, generous and unshockable approach to art in all its forms with a bias towards the visual arts.”
-In 2011, the Trust received the Shelagh Wakely Bequest, expanding its capacity to award some larger grants.
+The Trust received the Shelagh Wakely Bequest following her death in 2011, expanding its capacity to award some larger grants and support residencies for Latin American artists in London.

 Funding Priorities

-- Supports visual artists and small organizations to make new work or exhibitions
+- Supports visual artists and small organisations to make new work or exhibitions

 - Applications submitted via online portal (Submittable)